RocketChat/Workshop.Apps.Development/README.md

   - `author` - Modify to include your name.
 - Replace the `icon.png` file with your own icon.
 We recommend using an AI-generated image.
 Consider using prompts related to your initial.
 Use a prompt like '[your concept here], avatar' at an AI image generator like [https://image.pollinations.ai/](https://image.pollinations.ai/).
 > Note you can modify the text as `https://image.pollinations.ai/prompt/{prompt}` where `{prompt}` is the text you want to generate the image for.
+> Note: Make sure to delete the `icon.png` file before replacing it with your own icon.
+And make sure the new icon is named `icon.png`, with the storage size not exceeding KBs.

 5. Open the file `/commands/SummarizeCommand.ts` and modify the `command` field to a unique command name.
 Currently, the value is `chat-summary` change it to something unique, e.g., `chat-summary-<yourname>`.